 QUALIFICATIONS Master's degree in Applied Behavioural Analysis, Psychology, Applied Disability Studies or Developmental Disabilities.
-All ABA Specialists are certified by the Behaviour Analyst Certification Board, Inc. ® (BACB®) ASSESSMENT Assessment includes OSR review, observation, clinical interview and a range of assessment tools Assessments will include provision of a written report/summary and recommendations Indirect assessment Open-ended interview Functional Analysis Screening Tool (FAST)
+Registered with the College of Psychologists and Behaviour Analysts of Ontario (CPBAO) Debovieur Analysta are Desulated Lleelth Drefessionale are are supervised by a Behaviour Analysts are Regulated Health Professionals or are supervised by a Regulated Health Professional and are governed by the standards of the College of Psychologists and Behaviour Analysts of Ontario (CPBAO) as per the Psychology and Applied Behaviour Analysis Act, 2021, Regulated Health Professional Act (1991), the Health Care Consent Act (1996) and the Education Act ASSESSMENT Assessment includes OSR review, observation, clinical interview and a range of TOOLS assessment tools Assessments will include provision of a written report/summary and recommendations Indirect assessment Open-ended interview Functional Analysis Screening Tool (FAST) Reinforcement inventories Child Psychological Flexibility Questionnaire (CPFQ) Preschool Life Skills Questionnaire Direct assessment Interview-informed, synthesized contingency analysis (IISCA)

-Reinforcement inventories Child Psychological Flexibility Questionnaire (CPFQ) Direct assessment Interview-informed, synthesized contingency analysis (IISCA) Functional Behaviour Assessments (e.g., Practical Functional Assessment) Preference & reinforcer assessment Digital data collection apps (e.g. IISCA app, digital timers) WAITING TIME FOR ASSESSMENT • 1-3 months PRIORITY CRITERIA Students who require more detailed assessment/behaviour profile information for programming purposes Students who have multiple/complex needs who are not responding to Tier 1 or Tier 2 supports that are currently in place and require a more detailed function-based plan including specific, individualized strategies.
+Functional Behaviour Assessments (e.g., Practical Functional Assessment) Preference & reinforcer assessment Digital data collection apps (e.g. IISCA app, digital timers) WAITING TIME FOR ASSESSMENT • 1-3 months PRIORITY CRITERIA Students who require more detailed assessment/behaviour profile information for programming purposes Students who have multiple/complex needs who are not responding to Tier 1 or Tier 2 supports that are currently in place and require a more detailed function-based plan including specific, individualized strategies.